Scholar · Author · Contemplative

 PRONAOS

-PRONAOS is where the scholar becomes visible as a practitioner.
-A careful comparative study of the Vajrayana preliminary practices set alongside their structural analogues in the Western esoteric tradition, it is the first of Kaminsky's books to require that the author have done the work he is describing.
-The bridge-building between East and West that Pico attempted in the realm of Renaissance philosophy, Kaminsky attempts here at the level of practice — asking not only whether the traditions describe similar terrain but whether their methods produce similar results in a single practitioner navigating both.
-The answer, demonstrated rather than merely argued, is yes.
+PRONAOS is where the scholar had to admit he was also a practitioner.
+A comparative study of the Vajrayana preliminary practices alongside their structural analogues in the Western esoteric tradition, it was the first book that required me to have actually done what I was describing.
+Pico attempted the syncretism at the level of Renaissance philosophy.
+I was attempting it at the level of practice — asking not only whether the traditions describe similar terrain but whether their methods produce recognizably similar results in a single person navigating both.
+I believed the answer was yes.
+Writing the book was the attempt to demonstrate rather than merely argue that.

 A Revelation of Wonderment